sensei-hacker/inavwiki/Navigation-modes.md

 //  : explain remaining relevant settings

-### b) Using ALTHOLD with an airplane (fixed wing, fw):
+### b) Using ALTHOLD with an airplane (fixed wing, FW):
-With Fixed Wing models, iNAV is not intended to use ALTHOLD controller in anything but ANGLE or CRUISE modes. iNAV controls pitch angle and throttle.
+With Fixed Wing models, INAV is not intended to use ALTHOLD controller in anything but ANGLE mode.
+INAV controls pitch angle and throttle.
 It assumes that altitude is held (roughly) when pitch angle is zero.
-If plane has to climb, iNAV will also increase throttle.
-If plane has to dive, iNAV will reduce throttle and glide.
+If plane has to climb, INAV will also increase throttle.
+If plane has to dive, INAV will reduce throttle and glide.
 The strength of this mixing is controlled by “nav_fw_pitch2thr”.
 Set board alignment in such a way that your plane is flying level both in "MANUAL" and in "ANGLE", when you don't touch the sticks.

-iNAV’s parameters for fixed wing:
+INAV’s parameters for fixed wing:
 - set nav_fw_cruise_thr = 1400  # cruise throttle
 - set nav_fw_min_thr = 1200  # minimum throttle
 - set nav_fw_max_thr = 1700  # maximum throttle